Off the bat, Teeth Bonding vs Veneers are two different ways to achieve the best smile ever, but is there a difference you need to know about?

 Although veneers are a good way to get that permanent smile, if you are undergoing the procedure to make minor repairs, dental bonding is the way to go.
 Alternatively, if you are looking for some permanent transformation to your teeth and smile, veneers are definitely the right part to follow.

 Aftercare for Veneers and Dental Bonding

 When you are done with either procedure, it is recommended to continue your normal oral hygiene to keep them looking bright and shining.
 This includes brushing twice daily, flossing, and regular checks at the dentist especially if you underwent a dental bonding procedure.
-You must also ensure that you don’t do any hard biting with your new teeth as they are not as durable as the natural one.
+You must also ensure that you don’t do any hard biting with your new teeth as they are not as durable as the natural ones.
 Veneers don’t stain or scratch easily, but dental bonding is different and so you should be careful as it can break or chip off without notice.
-When such happens, please see your dentist have it fixed.
+When such happens, please see your dentist to have it fixed.

 For more information on the procedure that suits you better, it is better to seek and speak to a professional with extensive knowledge of the process and how to deliver excellence for you alone.
 If you are still unsure which option is best, the internet is full of facilities and dentists that have a before and after picture for each procedure.
-However, we do recommend that you visit a facility where you can speak to the dentist or endodontist on a personal note that is able to make a comprehensive assessment on your oral hygiene and choose which option fits you.
+However, we do recommend that you visit a facility where you can speak to the dentist or endodontist on a personal note that is able to make a comprehensive assessment of your oral hygiene and choose which option fits you.